umayrh/sketchy-polytopes/sparkScala/intervalGraph/README.md

 Precisely because interval graphs have _cliques_, there exists a scheme for removing all the vertices of the graph by removing one simplicial vertex, i.e. a vertex in a clique, at a time.
 Thus, removing a _simplicial vertex_ (i.e. a vertex in a clique) in an interval graph results in another interval graph.
-Hence, there exists an ordering, or a scheme, or simplicial vertex for an interval graph such that removing vertices in that ordering results in the extinction of the graph.
+Hence, there exists an ordering, or a scheme, of simplicial vertices for an interval graph such that removing vertices in that ordering results in the extinction of the graph.
 This property makes interval graphs a subclass of [perfect graphs](https://en.wikipedia.org/wiki/Perfect_graph).

 ## Three problems